denten-books/plain-text/0-chapter.md

 the lighted halls of contemporary literary and media theory can be best reached through the long and ghastly corridors of the scholar's workshop.

-Take the hypothetical example of a media scholar analyzing the last two decades of photography without grasping the fundamentals of electronic photo-detectors, RAW image formats, complementary metal–oxide–semiconductor (CMOS), digital editing tools, computer-generated imagery (CGI), or *Photoshop* image manipulation techniques.
+Take the hypothetical example of a media scholar analyzing the last few decades of photography without grasping the fundamentals of electronic photo-detectors, RAW image formats, complementary metal–oxide–semiconductors (CMOS), digital editing tools, computer-generated imagery (CGI), or *Photoshop* image manipulation techniques.
 Such a study would be in peril of drawing theoretical conclusions that have tenuous purchase on reality.
-That is not to say that theorists have nothing to contribute to the conversation.
+That is not to say that pure theorists have nothing to contribute to the conversation.
 Rather they can contribute more when their thought is grounded in practice.
 Similarly, it is my contention here that fundamental literary-theoretical concepts---such as word,